-Accumulated cash and future cash from operations, as well as available credit under our line of credit facility, are expected to fund our commitments and all such expansion-related cash needs at least through fiscal 2010.
+Accumulated cash and future cash from operations, as well as available credit under our line of credit facility, are expected to fund our commitments and all such expansion-related cash needs at least through fiscal 2011.

-On September 30, 2004, we renewed and amended our line of credit facility (the "Line").
-The Line is a three-year revolving credit facility with an accordion feature allowing an increase in available credit to \$50 million at our discretion, subject to a seven day request period.
-As of January 31, 2007, the credit limit under the Line was \$43 million.
+On December 11, 2007, we renewed and amended our line of credit facility (the "Line").
+The Line is a three-year revolving credit facility with an accordion feature allowing an increase in available credit up to \$100 million at our discretion, subject to a seven day request period.
+As of January 31, 2008, the credit limit under the Line was \$60 million.
 The Line contains a sub-limit for borrowings by our European subsidiaries that are guaranteed by us.
 Cash advances bear interest at LIBOR plus 0.50% to 1.60% based on our achievement of prescribed adjusted debt ratios.
 The Line subjects us to various restrictive covenants, including maintenance of certain financial ratios and covenants such as fixed charge coverage and adjusted debt.
 The covenants also include limitations on our capital expenditures, ability to repurchase shares and the payment of cash dividends.
-On November 30, 2006 we amended our line to increase our capital expenditure limit and add additional subsidiaries that are permitted to borrow.
-As of January 31, 2007, we were in compliance with all covenants under the Line.
-As of and during the fiscal year ended January 31, 2007, there were no borrowings under the Line.
-Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$32 million as of January 31, 2007.
-The available credit, including the accordion feature, under the Line was \$18 million as of January 31, 2007.
-We plan to renew the Line during fiscal 2008 and expect the renewal will include the expansion of the available credit limit under the Line to an amount that will satisfy our letter of credit needs through fiscal 2010.
+As of January 31, 2008, we were in compliance with all covenants under the Line.
+As of and during the fiscal year ended January 31, 2008, there were no borrowings under the Line.
+Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$33 million as of January 31, 2008.
+The available credit, including the accordion feature under the Line was \$67 million as of January 31, 2008.
+We believe our renewed line will satisfy our letter of credit needs through fiscal 2011.

 We have entered into agreements that create contractual obligations and commercial commitments.
 These obligations and commitments will have an impact on future liquidity and the availability of capital resources.
 Accumulated cash and future cash from operations, as well as available credit under our line of credit facility, are expected to fund such obligations and commitments.
-The tables noted below present a summary of these obligations and commitments as of January 31, 2007:
+The tables noted below present a summary of these obligations and commitments as of January 31, 2008: